orionrobots/orionrobots.github.io/wiki/leonardo_da_vincis_tank.md

 title: Leonardo Da Vincis Tank
 date: 2005-01-31 23:24:15
 ---
-<a class="wiki" href="/wiki/leonardo_da_vinci.html" title="Leonardo Da Vinci">Leonardo Da Vinci</a> once designed a fighting vehicle.
+<a href="/wiki/leonardo_da_vinci.html" title="Leonardo Da Vinci">Leonardo Da Vinci</a> once designed a fighting vehicle.
 Although never built, the design was ahead of its time.

 The tank had radial outward facing blunderbuss guns - for attack.
 The top section could be separated from the other(presumably for vision).